franomai/cornercutter/README.md

 The currently selected mod will be loaded into your next run.
 Note that mod activations/deactivations and changes to settings will only come into effect **after the dungeon is finished or the next dungeon is started**.

+## User metrics

+Hi there!
+You probably arrived here through the Cornercutter app, and you're thinking, what the frick, they're taking my data?
+Do they want to sell me sparkling beverages based on my interests?
+Not at all!
+Cornercutter is a passion project, and we'd like to know when someone out there is enjoying it, so we can work on other parts of the app that they will enjoy, or flex to someone we know IRL when we are gunning for an unpaid internship that someone enjoyed something we made.
+To do that, we get a ping when you open and close Cornercutter, as well as when you make, use, or share mods.
+If you would prefer that we don't though, that is okay as well, you can opt-out at any time from the settings menu.

 ## Credits

 The Cornercutter team (franomai/Squiddles & pumbas600) would like to thank and shout out: